Holo5/Engine/README.md

 ![HOLO5](https://client.holo5.co/holo-logo.99959bf5.png)
 # HOLO5 Engine

-Game enfine of the Holo5 and Habbo Discovery game.
+Game engine of the Holo5 and Habbo Discovery game.

 ## Documentation
 A documentation will be provided soon...